open-gitops/documents/PRINCIPLES.md

 ### Principle 4 Notes

-- We talk here about "regular operations".
-In an emergency also other mode of operation, e.g. manual intervention, should be considered - followed by a reconsiliation of the "tainted" system with the declared state. → resolve the conflict between "GitOps principle" and "I need to deal with problems that GitOps doesn't cover"
+- We talk here about "regular operations."
+In an emergency, other modes of operations, e.g. manual intervention, should be considered - followed by a reconciliation of the "tainted" system with the declared state. → resolve the conflict between "GitOps principle" and "I need to deal with problems that GitOps doesn't cover"

 ## Glossary